Current Graduate Students

 Northern Bobwhite (Colinus virginianus) are a grassland-nesting quail species that have experienced significant population declines across their range in recent decades.
 According to the North American Breeding Bird Survey, estimated bobwhite numbers decreased by approximately 81% between 1966 and 2019.
 The major factors contributing to these declines are thought to be habitat loss and habitat fragmentation.

-The focus of my research is to evaluate bobwhite habitat use, nest success, and survival in southern Illinois.
-I am using radio-telemetry to track quail movements and find nests on grassland patches that are managed using prescribed fire.
-I am also using call count surveys to study quail occupancy and habitat use at broad spatial scales.
+The focus of Patrick's research is to evaluate bobwhite habitat use, nest success, and survival in southern Illinois.
+He is using radio-telemetry to track quail movements and find nests on grassland patches that are managed using prescribed fire.
+He also uses call count surveys to study quail occupancy and habitat use at broad spatial scales.

 Email: james.clark@siu.edu